lavinia roberts

 A man of the streets captures the life of the city in a yearning, inspiring, and heart-thumping ode to the pavement.

-East Village Chronicles, Vol. 8, Metropolitan Playhouse, Manhattan, NY, June 2012
+East Village Chronicles, Vol. 8, Metropolitan Playhouse, (Production) Manhattan, NY – June 2012

-Emerging Artists Theatre, One Man Talking, Manhattan, NY, March 2013
+Emerging Artists Theatre, One Man Talking, (Production) Manhattan, NY – March 2013

 the moment